 Dr Laura Dawkins

-Laura is an applied statistician and scientific manager.
+Laura is an Expert Scientist in Climate Risk & Resilience.
 She develops innovative approaches for translating hazard into risk, using statistical modelling techniques to add value, informing stakeholder climate decision making.

 Areas of expertise

 - Natural Hazards

 Laura is an Expert Scientist in the UK Climate Resilience Team.
 Her expertise relate to three key areas: translating hazard to risk, statistics & data science, and creating routes to impact.
 She is leading the implementation of a novel risk framework capability providing impactful advances in this area of Met Office science and services.